Acid-Trippers/CS-432-a1/README.md

 │   ├── analyzed_data.json         # Records with extracted statistics and patterns
 │   ├── decision_graph.png         # Visualization of classification decisions
 │   └── timestamp_registry.json    # Historical ingestion metadata
+│   └── sqlRecords.json            # Stores records to be sent to SQL
+│   └── mongoRecords.Json          # Stores records to be sent to MongoDB
+│   └── field_metadata.json        # Stores which field goes where and why
+│   └── router_logger.txt          # Logging ingested records
+│   └── drift_logger.txt           # Logging fields to be shifted
 ├── external/
 │   └── simulation_code.py         # Data stream generator (provided by instructor)
 ├── src/